shulginilya/wire_bower_list/README.md

 yarn start ( run app )
 yarn test ( run unit tests )

+API limitations:

 - I had to replace 'owner' with something different as 'owner' field is not provided by API anymore , so I took 'repository_url' instead.
+- Sorting.
+API doesn't allow you to sort by both asc and desc orders.
+Only desc order.
+So that's why you will see two buttons:
+'orig' stands for original sorting and 'desc' for the descending order
+- Search.
+I have made return results already sorted by 'stars' in desc order